Stan Smyl: Assistant with Vancouver

 When Smyl announced his retirement on July 3, 1991, he was concurrently named a Canucks assistant coach, along with Rick Ley, to Pat Quinn.
 He was honoured for his playing career, spent entirely with the Canucks, during a pre-game ceremony on November 3.
-In his third year behind the bench, Smyl was involved in his second Stanley Cup Finals with the Canucks in 1994.
+In his third year behind the bench, Smyl was involved in his second Stanley Cup Final with the Canucks in 1994.
 Vancouver went to seven games with the New York Rangers, losing 3–2 in the deciding game.
 Smyl helped coach opposite Rangers assistant coach Colin Campbell, who was also a part of the Canucks' 1982 Cup run as a player.

 Between 1994 and 1999, the Canucks' head coaching position changed five times.
 Ley overtook head coaching duties from 1994 to 1996 as Quinn returned to his executive positions as president and general manager.
 After Ley was fired late in the 1995–96 season, Quinn served as the Canucks' interim head coach until Tom Renney was hired for the beginning of the 1996–97 season.
 In turn, Renney was fired after one-and-a-half seasons and replaced by Mike Keenan.
 Throughout the changes, Smyl remained in his position as assistant under all four head coaches.